 About

-I am a Reader in Mathematics at the University of York working on the mathematical foundations of modern artificial intelligence.
-My research combines ideas from statistical learning theory, empirical process theory and functional analysis to develop rigorous mathematical models for understanding and improving machine learning systems.
+I am a Reader in Mathematics at the University of York working in statistical learning theory and its applications to artificial intelligence.
+My research combines ideas from empirical process theory and functional analysis to develop rigorous mathematical models for understanding and improving machine learning systems.

 Recent News